Are Revocable Living Trusts only for the wealthy?

 Trusts are helpful to beneficiaries with special needs.
 If the beneficiary is not good with money, has a disability, has creditors, or has a history of substances abuse–a trust can be incredibly beneficial.
 With a trust, you can make sure that your gift doesn’t make the beneficiary ineligible for Medicaid, that the gift can’t be reached by creditors or lawsuits, and that the money won’t be easily wasted.

-In short, trusts are an amazing estate planning tool, and they’re not just for the rich.
+In short, trusts are an amazing estate planning tool, and they’re not just for the wealthy.
 Even clients with modest means can benefit from all kinds of trusts.
-This highlights why it’s a good idea to talk with an attorney in your area before making large gifts or using an online form for your last will and testament.
+This highlights why it’s a good idea to talk with an estate planning attorney in your area before making large gifts or using an online form for your last will and testament.
 Attorneys well-versed in Wills and estate planning are valuable because of their insight into these issues.

 In other words, what’s best for your friend or neighbor may not be best for you.
 There is not a one-size-fits-all Will or trust.
 We all have unique family situations and different kinds of assets, so it makes sense to hire someone to help you get the most out of your assets for you and your family.